hi-swapx/docs/sdk/v3/guides/swaps/02-trading.md

 - `sqrtPriceX96` is the current Price of the pool, encoded as a ratio between `token0` and `token1`.
 - `tick` is the tick at the current price of the pool.

-Check out the [whitepaper](https://SwapX.org/whitepaper-v3.pdf) to learn more on how liquidity and ticks work in SwapX V3.

-You can find the full code in [`pool.ts`](https://github.com/SwapX/examples/blob/main/v3-sdk/trading/src/libs/pool.ts).

 Using this metadata along with our inputs, we will then construct a `Pool`: